Richard Kremer , MD, Ph.D., FRCPC.

 richard.kremer [at] mcgill.ca

-Vitamin D, PTHrP, osteoporosis, bone strength, animal models, breast cancer, circulating tumor cells, translational research, clinical trials, skeletal metastasis
+Vitamin D, PTHrP, osteoporosis, bone strength, animal models, breast cancer, circulating tumor cells, liquid biopsy, translational research, skeletal metastasis, bone, and mineral metabolism

 Research or Clinical Activities